What does a Implementation Specialist do?

 How to become a Implementation Specialist?

-- Get hands-on experience through internships or entry-level jobs.
+- Gain work experience through internships or entry-level positions.

 How long does it take to become a Implementation Specialist?